Brett-Tanner/Journal/2024/Jul_24.md

 ### LMS

-- Lesson index
+- Add the modal for lesson details/resources
+  - [] Add the tabbed one for english class
+  - [] Add the tabbed one for daily activity subtypes
-  - [] Figure out how to handle the subtitle
+  - [] Add the views for category resources
-  - [] Once you get here, add the changes to extend the white bg full width & adjust for mobile
-    - Making it a frame seems to leave it blank
-    - Maybe just have a conditional for what to show based on controller_name?
 - [] Add placeholder values when fields are missing on lesson plans
 - [] See if I can control the title of file download tabs to be filename, not url
   - Could probably do it with a custom controller/view with an embed tag